This is a lightly sweetened vegan peach upside-down cake that allows the fresh flavor of the peaches to shine through. Only 1g fat per serving!

 - 2 tablespoons natural, raw or brown sugar

 - 1/4 cup natural, raw or brown sugar

 - Preheat oven to 350.

-- Combine the dry ingredients in a medium-sized mixing bowl.
-Combine the liquid ingredients in a separate bowl.
+Combine the dry ingredients in a medium-sized mixing bowl.
+Combine the soy milk, vanilla, and lemon zest in a separate bowl.
 Set aside without mixing them together.